Information package

 Career Exploration training

-The Career Exploration training program consists of a hands-on exploratory experience for automotive industry job seekers.
+The Career Exploration training program consists of a hands-on exploratory experience for automotive industry job seekers to learn to work on a variety of cars with special emphasis on ICE (internal combustion engines) vehicles and new technologies.
 Participants may be eligible for supports like work boots, basic tools, safety equipment, reference books, etc. as well as transportation assistance.

 Training details